saverymax/qdriven-chiqa-summarization/README.md

 # Question-Driven Summarization of Answers to Consumer Health Questions
-This repository contains the code to process the data and run the answer summarization systems presented in the paper Question-Driven Summarization of Answers to Consumer Health Questions.
+This repository contains the code to process the data and run the answer summarization systems presented in the paper Question-Driven Summarization of Answers to Consumer Health Questions, available at https://arxiv.org/abs/2005.09067.

 If you are interested in just downloading the data, please refer to https://doi.org/10.17605/OSF.IO/FYG46.
 However, if you are interested in repeating the experiments reported in the paper, clone this repository and move the data found at https://doi.org/10.17605/OSF.IO/FYG46 to the evaluation/data directory.

 ## Environments